Benefits of eCommerce for Small Business Owners

 For the majority of small businesses, reaching a large group of people is a daunting challenge.
 Due to the cost and effort involved to implement marketing strategies and physically expand into foreign territories, the success of many SMEs is prematurely hindered while some are driven out of business during the early stages.
-Financial constraints and lack of manpower both contribute to this problem and also feed off itself in turn creating a vicious cycle of decline.
+Financial constraints and lack of manpower contribute to this problem and also feed off itself in turn creating a vicious cycle of decline.

-However, this dilemma is not without a solution. eCommerce for SMEs is a viable business model that could allow businesses to reach a vast audience with the fraction of the cost it typically involves in the case of traditional businesses to reach ¼ of that audience or even less.
+However, this dilemma is not without a solution. eCommerce for SMEs is a viable business model that could allow businesses to reach a vast audience with a fraction of the cost it typically involves in the case of traditional businesses to reach ¼ of that audience or even less.

 Benefits of eCommerce for Small Businesses

 Almost every activity done in a physical store is carried out in a virtual space when it comes to eCommerce platforms.
-This reduces almost every cost involved in the day-to-day activities of a real store.
+This significantly reduces the cost involved in the day-to-day activities of a physical store.
 For example, this cuts off the wages paid to the managers and the staff.
 It will also take the rental pressure off the shop owners’ hands while also negating the costs related to renovations, store management and maintenance.
 In addition, eCommerce allows SMEs to access foreign markets without spending money on building a brick-and-mortar store in a foreign territory.
 Thanks to eCommerce, SMEs can expand to any country in the world without ever having to set foot in the chosen country to set up the store or to engage with the customers.
 All it takes is a strategically localised eCommerce platform that can entice customers and retain them.

 Search Engine Traffic